-Total Amount A mount Unspent (i n ₹) Spent for the Financial Year. (in ₹) Total Amount transferred to Unspent - Amount transferred to any fund specified in - (() Amount Date of Transfer Name of the Fund d Amount Date of transfer NI A 38,00,000 b) Details of CS NA R amount spent a NA Pagainst ongoing projects NA for the financial ve NA NA NA (b) Details of CS R amount spent a NA against ongoing projects Local area Location of for the financial ye ear: b) Details of CS R amount spent a against ongoing projects for the financial ye Amount Allocated and i ear: Mode of Mode of implementation - Through implementing agency.
+Total Amount A mount Unspent (i n ₹) Spent for the Financial Year. (in ₹) Total Amount transferred to Unspent - Amount transferred to any fund si - (() Amount Date of Transfer Name of the Fund d Amount Date of transfer NI A 38,00,000 b) Details of CS NA R amount spent a NA Pagainst ongoing projects NA for the financial ve NA NA NA (b) Details of CS R amount spent a NA against ongoing projects for the financial ye ear: b) Details of CS R amount spent a against ongoing projects for the financial ye Amount Allocated and i ear: Mode of Mode of implementation - Through implementing agency.